pigamers/tiny-link/README.md

 **Note**: This project was built using Amazon Q Developer within the IDE environment, which provides contextual assistance and code generation.
 No external ChatGPT conversation was used.

 Special thanks to Amazon Q Developer for guidance on modern web development patterns and user experience design.

-## 📄 License

-MIT License - feel free to use this project for personal or commercial purposes.

 ## 🐛 Issues & Contributing